 What parents need to know

-Parents need to know that this inspiring family drama with themes of courage and survival is based on the true story of an injured dolphin named Winter.
+Parents need to know that Dolphin Tale is an inspiring family drama with themes of courage and survival.
+It's based on the true story of an injured dolphin named Winter.
 There's very little content that isn't age appropriate for kids of all ages, but younger viewers may be sensitive to a few mildly upsetting scenes: the opening shot of Winter stuck on the beach with a bloody, tied-up tail; the news of an injured character returning home from his deployment; and a sequence showing a hurricane hitting central Florida.
 Many school-aged children may actually already be familiar with the story, since the book about Winter's rescue is included in some middle-grade lesson plans.

 What's the story?